arangodb/arangodb-spark-datasource/README.md

 - `Overwrite`: the target collection is created if it does not exist, it is truncated otherwise.
 Use in combination with `confirm.truncate` write configuration parameter.
 The other `SaveMode` values (`ErrorIfExists` and `Ignore`) behave the same as `Append`.

-Use `overwriteMode` write configuration parameter to specify the documents overwrite behavior (in case a document with the same `_key` already exists).
+Use `overwrite.mode` write configuration parameter to specify the documents overwrite behavior (in case a document with the same `_key` already exists).

 ## Limitations
-- Batch writes are not performed atomically, so in some cases (i.e. in case of `overWriteMode: conflict`) some documents in the batch may be written and some others may return an exception (i.e. due to conflicting key).
+- Batch writes are not performed atomically, so in some cases (i.e. in case of `overwrite.mode: conflict`) some documents in the batch may be written and some others may return an exception (i.e. due to conflicting key).